UCSF-DataSci/5-put-a-label-on-it-BoruiCai/RESULTS.md

 SMOTE generates synthetic samples for the minority class, allowing the model to learn more effectively how to detect positive cases, thus improving recall.
 However, this also leads to more false positives, which reduces both precision and overall accuracy.

 In the healthcare domain, where missing positive cases can have serious consequences, addressing class imbalance is critical.
-Although metrics like precision and accuracy may decline, the gain in recall is often more meaningful—especially when it comes to early disease detection.
+Although metrics like precision and accuracy may decline, the gain in recall is often more meaningful, especially when it comes to early disease detection.

 ## Overall Conclusions